doc4d/docs/docs/ViewPro/advanced-programming.md

 ```4d
 cs.VPDocument.new("ViewProArea").hideRibbon(True)
 ```

-## Using the SpreadJS method library
+## Using the SpreadJS Javascript methods

-Since 4D View Pro is powered by the [SpreadJS spreadsheet solution](https://www.grapecity.com/spreadjs/docs/v14/online/overview.html), you can execute Javascript code inside a 4D View Pro area to extend its capabilities.
-The SpreadJS library includes a large number of methods that allow you to control the area.
+ Since 4D View Pro is powered by the [SpreadJS spreadsheet solution](https://www.grapecity.com/spreadjs/docs/v14/online/overview.html), you can tap into the SpreadJS library of Javascript methods and call them directly in a 4D View Pro area to control your spreadsheets.
 #### Example

 To create a function that validates the values in the current sheet: